Market Intelligence For SMEs

 What is Market Intelligence?

 Market intelligence refers to the process of gathering, analyzing, and interpreting data about a market, including information about customers, competitors, and industry trends.
-For SMEs, market intelligence is a strategic tool that provides a 360-degree view of the business environment.
-It involves collecting data from various sources, such as customer feedback, competitor analysis, and market research, to make informed decisions.
-Unlike traditional market research, which often focuses on specific questions or projects, market intelligence is an ongoing process that provides a holistic understanding of the market landscape.
+For SMEs, it’s a systematic approach to understanding the external environment to make data-driven decisions.
+Unlike traditional market research, which often focuses on specific questions or projects, market intelligence is an ongoing process that provides a holistic view of the market landscape.

 Key Components of Market Intelligence